therealmaxkim/Direction-Visualizer/README.md

 1. All of the code is located at /src/index.html and /src/app.js.
 A majority of the code is located under the function, "drawFunction".

-2. Run "npm install" and then "npm start"
+2. Run "npm install" and then "npm start".
+Navigate to localhost:3000

 3. Click on a certain point and move it around.
 The direction of which it moves will be shown on the top left.